djangodeployment/django-deployment-book/09-recovery1.rst

 Duply will execute ``/etc/duply/main/pre`` before proceeding to copy the files.
-(It will also execute ``/etc/duply/main/post``, if it exists, after copying, but we don't need to do anything like that in this scheme; but with different backup schemes ``pre`` could, for example, shutdown the database and ``post`` could start it again.)
+(It will also execute ``/etc/duply/main/post``, if it exists, after copying, but we don't need to do anything like that; with different backup schemes ``pre`` could, for example, shutdown the database and ``post`` could start it again.)

 If you don't understand the ``pre`` file for SQLite, here is the
 explanation: to dump a SQLite database, you connect to it with ``sqlite3